 A project manager wants a healthy project, yet few construction projects are delivered on time, on budget, with proper quality, and customer satisfaction.
 It sounds like a great way to apply Artificial Intelligence (AI), right?
 Track, monitor, and predict a Project’s Health automatically—in real-time—for thousands of projects simultaneously?
-Despite that AI is taking the world by storm, why is it not so for construction industry as well?
+Despite that AI is “eating the world”, why is it not eating the construction industry as well?

 What is a healthy project?